‘That was one of the best, if not THE best lecture I’ve ever seen at the RGS….’

 I give numerous talks about travel and adventures on two and three wheels.
 These have ranged from speaking to 750 people at London’s illustrious Royal Geographical Society to recounting adventure stories to wide-eyed eight year olds in schools.

-Amongst those I’ve spoken for are: The Wilderness Lectures, The Royal Geographical Society, The Adventure Travel Show, One life Live, The Adventure Travel Film Festival, Shambala Festival, Wycombe Abbey School, Bruton School for Girls, Immrama Festival of Travel Writing and the Wigtown Book Festival.
+Among those I’ve spoken for are: The Financial Times, The Wilderness Lectures, Kendal Mountain Festival, The Royal Geographical Society, Cheltenham Literary Festival, The Adventure Travel Show, The Telegraph Adventure Travel Show, The Adventure Travel Film Festival, Shambala Festival, Port Eliot Festival, Wycombe Abbey School, Immrama Festival of Travel Writing and the Wigtown Book Festival.
 My talks are designed to inspire and entertain people of all ages, and hopefully encourage them to get out there and have their own adventures – whether they be near or far.
-I’m happy to talk to bikers, women’s groups, history societies, adventure enthusiasts, schools, corporations or generally anyone who likes to hear a good old adventure yarn.
+I’m happy to talk to literary festivals, bikers, women’s groups, history societies, adventure enthusiasts, schools, corporations or generally anyone who likes to hear a good old adventure yarn.

 If you’re interested in hiring me for a talk drop me a line here.